 Long-term therapy of psoriasis with psoralen and ultraviolet radiation can destroy T cells.

-The iatrogenic lymphopenia is caused by cytotoxic chemotherapy, radiotherapy or administration of antilymphocyte immunoglobulin.
+Iatrogenic Lymphopenia is caused by cytotoxic chemotherapy, radiotherapy, or administration of antilymphocyte immunoglobulin.

 Glucocorticoids can induce the destruction of lymphocytes.

-Lymphopenia can occur in autoimmune diseases, such as SLE, rheumatoid arthritis , myasthenia gravis, enteropathy, accompanied by protein loss.
+Lymphopenia can occur in autoimmune diseases, such as SLE, rheumatoid arthritis, myasthenia gravis, and enteropathy, accompanied by protein loss.

 Ultimately, most of the causes of Lymphopenia are: